sterling-group/fairchem-patched/README.md

 > as detailed [here](#looking-for-fairchem-v1-models-and-code).

 > :warning: Some of the docs and new features in FAIRChem version 2 are still being updated so you may see some changes over the next few weeks.
 Check back here for the latest instructions.
 Thank you for your patience!

+> [!CAUTION]
+> UMA models and legacy inorganic bulk models trained using OMat24 are trained with DFT and DFT+U total energy labels.
+> These are not compatible with Materials Project calculations.
+If you are using UMA or models trained on OMat24 only
+> for such calculations, you can find a OMat24 specific calculations of reference unary compounds and MP2020-style
+> anion and GGA/GGA+U mixing corrections in the [OMat24 Hugging Face repo](https://huggingface.co/datasets/facebook/OMAT24).
+> Do not use MP2020 corrections or use the MP references compounds when using OMat24 trained models.
+Additional care
+> must be taken when computing energy differences, such as formation and energy above hull and comparing with calculations
+> in the Materials Project since DFT pseudopotentials are different and magnetic ground states may differ as well.

 ## Read our latest release post!
 Read about the [UMA model and OMol25 dataset](https://ai.meta.com/blog/meta-fair-science-new-open-source-releases/) release.